arcus/education_modules/statistical_tests/statistical_tests.md

 ### Resources for Other Software

-We recommend sticking to open source software whenever possible (to read about why check out [our explanation in the Intro to R module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/intro_to_r_rstudio/intro_to_r_rstudio.md#why-use-r-and-rstudio?)).
+We recommend sticking to open source software whenever possible (to read about why check out [this Nature article on the importance of open source software for science](https://www.nature.com/articles/nature10836)).

 That said, if you're used to working in non-open source statistical software, like SPSS or Stata, you may find it helpful to see the commands and output from those environments to compare to approaches in R and/or python.
 UCLA's Institute for Digital Research and Education has an excellent set of posts of [annotated output for most common statistical tests in Stata, SAS, SPSS, and Mplus](https://stats.idre.ucla.edu/other/annotatedoutput/) as well as several [data analysis examples](https://stats.idre.ucla.edu/other/dae/), which include a little more background on the techniques used.